Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Quilotoa Rim Hike

-Other than the crater hike for those visiting Quilotoa for the day, another popular Quilotoa hike is the hike around the entire volcanic crater’s rim is the second most common for day-trip visitors.
+Other than the Quilotoa Crater Hike, the hike around the entire volcanic crater’s rim is the second most common for day-trip Quilotoa visitors.

-This is a fantastic route if you’re looking for more than just entering the crater, and the views are much, much better of Quilotoa lake and the surrounding countryside.
+Taking the route around the rim of the Quilotoa crater is fantastic if you’re looking for more than just entering the crater, and the views are much, much better of Quilotoa Lake and the surrounding countryside.

-The hike around the rim takes about four hours (though I’ve heard of people finishing it in three, or five…), and the route is well-defined.
-In most parts, there isn’t too much of a grade, so it is not as vertically challenging as the hike into the crater.
+The hike around the rim takes about four hours (though I’ve heard of people finishing it in three, or five), and the route is well-defined.
+In most parts, there isn’t too much of a grade, so it is not as vertically challenging as the hike into and out of the crater.

-The route around the crater is about 3 km long and is generally considered an easy to moderate hike.
+Overall, the Quilotoa Rim Hike is about 3 km long and is generally considered an easy to moderate hike.

 Quilotoa Day Trips